SecZetta/integrations/slack/README.md

   - Create an attribute to store the Slack ID or Slack User name of the user (people profile)
   - Create a `batches` workflow to obtain the slack id or user name from all relevant slack users and store it in the associated people profile
   - Create an `update` workflow that will act as a sub routine to be called from the batches workflow to get the Slack ID of the user and pass it back to the batches workflow
   - Create a workflow to use the API call to send the message to a slack channel or slack user
+  - For email integration with a specific channel or DM, create an unique email address to be used in a SZ Email notification

 ## High Level Architecture